MattPChoy/hackathon22/README.md

 the file does not contain a key ``TEST_API`` then the server will not accept requests on the ``/test_api``API.

 Go to ./docs/api.html for more information about the backend server and its API.

+# Google Maps Window
+The Google Maps window was based on [this project](https://www.youtube.com/watch?v=wfH-W7oXEo8)